 Over the sea to the Orkney Isles…

-On day two you head north via Inverness and the spectacular coastal scenery of the Moray and Cromarty Firths.
+On day two you enjoy the spectacular coastal scenery of the Moray and Cromarty Firths.
 Then you board the ferry for a memorable trip to the mysterious and magical Orkney Isles.
 There are over 70 islands in this group, of which only 20 are inhabited.
 You will be staying on the largest: the Mainland.

 Explore remnants of the Second World War…